bio-tools/biotoolsDocs/IFB_tools.rst

    **includedIn**, "(inverse of above)"

 You can ignore this for now, except:

 * when annotating a *Suite* (or other collection) specify other tools that the suite **incudes**
 * when annotating a *Wofklow* specify other tools that the workflow **uses**

 JSON
 """"
 In the *JSON* tab you see all the information that you've specified for a tool so far.
 You can work directly in this pane if you wish.
-This can be very useful when using the `EDAM Tool Annotator <https://bio.tools/static/eta/>`_ to define the tool's function (see Familiarise_yourself_with_EDAM_.)
+This can be very useful when using the `EDAM Tool Annotator <https://bio.tools/static/eta/>`_ to define the tool's function (see `Familiarise-yourself-with-EDAM`_.)

 Permissions
 """""""""""
 In the *Permissions* tab you can decide to make the entry either editable only by yourself, a list of users or anyone.
-See Get_a_bio.tools_account_.
+See `Get-a-bio-tools-account`_.